hashicorp/field-workshops-nomad/docs/slides/multi-cloud/nomad-oss/nomad-7-security.md

 # Multi-Region Configuration.
 .small[
 Nomad depends on an "Authorative Region" when ACLS are enabled
-* Authoritive Region Source of Truth:
+* Authoritive Region Source of Truth For:
   * ACL Policies
   * Global ACL tokens.
 * All Regions Replicate ACL policies and Global ACL tokens
   * Central policy administration.
-  * local policy enforcement
+  * Local policy enforcement

 ]
 ???